Joseph Coulon de Jumonville

 Joseph Coulon de Villiers, Sieur de Jumonville (September 8, 1718 – May 28, 1754) was a French Canadian military officer.
-His defeat and killing at the Battle of Jumonville Glen by forces led by George Washington was one of the sparks that ignited the Seven Years' War, also known as the French and Indian War in the United States.
+His last rank was second ensign (enseigne en second).
+Jumonville's defeat and killing at the Battle of Jumonville Glen by forces led by George Washington was one of the sparks that ignited the Seven Years' War, also known as the French and Indian War in the United States.

 Early life

 Jumonville was born in the seigneury of Verchères, New France (now part of Quebec), the son of Nicolas-Antoine Coulon de Villiers, a French military officer.
 He began service with the French military at age 15, in his father's unit.

 He served in the army during several conflicts with native groups in the western Great Lakes region where he was stationed with his father and several of his brothers.
 His father and one of his brothers were killed at Baie-des-Puants (present Green Bay, Wisconsin) in 1733 during a battle with the Fox tribe.
 In 1739, he served in Governor Bienville's abortive expedition against the Chickasaw nation.
-He was later promoted to Second Ensign and was stationed in Acadia during King George's War (as the North American theater of the War of the Austrian Succession is sometimes called).
+He was later promoted to Second Ensign and stationed in Acadia during King George's War (as the North American theater of the War of the Austrian Succession is sometimes called).
 In 1745 he married Marie-Anne-Marguerite Soumande of Montreal.